dragoncoder047/dissociated/README.md

 # dissociated

-A quick-and-dirty Dissociated Press text generator
+A quick-and-dirty Dissociated Press text generator, written in Python.